lmarceau/heart-rate-monitor-ble/README.md

 Clone this GitHub repository and open it into Android Studio.
 Be sure to have the prerequisites.
 This project uses the Gradle build system.
 To build this project, use ```gradlew build``` or import a project in Android Studio.
 Android emulator does not have bluetooth capabilities, so please use a live device.

 You can use an application on another device to enable a heart rate monitor like LightBlue explorer which is available on [iOS](https://itunes.apple.com/us/app/lightblue-explorer/id557428110?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&hl=en).
-Before using your heart rate monitor (a real one or a simulator) please ensure the device is paired through the settings screen of your phone.
+Before using the heart rate monitor application, pairing your health device through the settings screen of your phone might be necessary.
 If you use a virtual heart rate monitor, be careful to pair the virtual device and not your actual phone.

 ## Project was based on
 * [Android BluetoothLeGatt Google sample](https://github.com/googlesamples/android-BluetoothLeGatt)